2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-Of course, if you want to

-make street posters, you will need to **be aware of the laws in your country**.
+Of course, if you want to create street posters, you will need to be aware of the laws in your country.
 In France, for example, it is permitted **to put up posters only on municipal billboards**.
 Elsewhere, this is prohibited and can result in a fine.

 Obviously: **out of sight, out of mind**.
-So, in this case, perhaps it is best to be careful not to include on posters elements that could be traced back to you (rally name, @ Twitter, etc.)
+In this case, it may be best to exercise caution and avoid including elements on posters that could be traced back to you (such as your rally name, Twitter handle, etc.).

-If you plan to **print these types of posters with a personal printer, be aware that this generally causes the paper to be heavily smudged and also to deteriorate rapidly over time**.
+If you plan to **print these types of posters with a personal printer, be aware that this generally causes the paper to become heavily smudged and deteriorate rapidly over time**.
 With this in mind, **the best thing to do is certainly to get in touch with a professional printer to produce these posters on specific self-adhesive paper specially designed for outdoor use**.
 Quality will thus be assured.

 ![immagine](assets/fr/48.webp)

 ####

-However, it cannot be denied that **this initiative has a significant cost: more than 0.40€ per poster (i.e., 40€ per hundred posters)**; and that, when you have good contacts.
-Online, prices can in fact vary from double to quintuple.
+However, it cannot be denied that **this initiative has a significant cost: more than €0.40 per poster (i.e., €40 per hundred posters)**; and that, when you have good contacts.
+Online, prices can vary from double to quintuple.

 As mentioned earlier, French Bitcoiner [@Mill3sim3](https://twitter.com/Mill3sim3) has the appropriate professional equipment.
 Therefore, you can contact him on Twitter for information.